dewi-alliance/hotspot-manufacturers/applications/midas-light-hotspot.md

 ## Hardware Information (required)

-* We are using ATECC608A and planning to use RJGT102 as a backup
+* We are using ATECC608
 * We are using SX1302 in the gateway Midas926
 * We are sourcing from the two major LoRaWan module vendors in China
 * And we have solid supply chain and can procure more than 10K concentrators per year